harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

    ![alt text][image7]          ![alt text][image8]

+Sample of left, center and right images are as follows.

+![alt text][image12]  ![alt text][image13]  ![alt text][image14]

-After the collection process, I had 15099 number of data images.
+After the collection process, I had 15099 data images.
 I then preprocessed this data by normalizing and cropping the images.

 Normalization: divided each pixel by 255 (max value of a pixel) and shifted to zero-mean data set.